-The achieved number of length measurements were 961% compared to what was required.
-The achieved number of age measurements were 679% compared to what was required.
+The achieved number of length measurements were 250% compared to what was required.
 The sampling in excess of the requirements is caused by the ICES Baltic Salmon and Trout Working Group decision that the number of samples taken by Denmark should be increased in order to get a good coverage of the significant salmon fishery in the Baltic Main Basin and because other countries in the working group have difficulties in getting data regarding open sea fisheries of salmon in the Baltic Sea.
 Strata have to be covered (salmon sizes and season).